This post is going to help answer the question “should you use Wix for your blog?”

 This flexibility is largely due to the amount of different plugins that are available within WordPress – and new plugins are being developed and extended all the time.

-In time you may also start to learn code, and understand how to customize your WordPress website to achieve exactly what you want.
+In time you may also start to learn code (if you don’t know it already), and understand how to customize your WordPress website to achieve exactly what you want.

 Wix are starting to introduce coding options, but they’re nothing like those available in WordPress (although that could change in time).